jasonherrboldt/Cero/README.md

   * cd /Users/yourname/path/to/Cero_directory
   * javac src/com/jason/*.java -d /Users/yourname/path/to/Cero_directory/out
   * java -cp ./out com.jason.Main
-  * java -cp ./out com.jason.Main

   The program will terminate when one of the players has a score of 100 or greater.

   Optional program arguments:

   Output delay seconds, user name.
 First arg must be 1 or 2.
 Names may only contain a-z, A-Z, and space.
-  This option skips the user right to the game, e.g.
+  This option skips the game intro and takes the user right to the game.
   * java -cp ./out com.jason.Main 1 Amy
   * java -cp ./out com.jason.Main 2 Bill